ProtocolONE/devenv/README.md

 To start containers in detached mode add "-d" argument to the start script command line.

 If you need to test launcher updater system, put the files to distribute to the ./updaterfiles directory.
+If you need to test launcher updater system only, without other services, you can just run:

+    docker-compose -f docker-compose.latest.updater.yaml up

+or use start scripts:

+Windows:

+    start-updater.cmd

+Linux:

+    ./start-updater.sh

 After initialization of containers services are available by URLs like http://admin.protocol.local:8080